 Video courtesy of the EconAlliance of Northern Santa Barbara County.

 Santa Maria is located on the famed Highway 101 at the mid-point of California’s Central Coast and is the largest city in Santa Barbara County with a population of over 106,000.
-Santa Maria encompasses many industries, Industrial, commercial, agriculture and a retail hub for a region that includes approximately 153,000 residents located in Southern San Luis Obispo and Northern Santa Barbara County.
+Santa Maria is the industrial, commercial, agriculture and retail hub for a region that includes approximately 165,000 residents located in Northern Santa Barbara County and neighboring Southern San Luis Obispo County.

-Known for our famous Santa Maria-style barbecue and our many rolling grapevine covered hills producing a fabulous wine industry, is becoming home to an increasing number of vineyards, wineries and wine makers!
+Known for our famous Santa Maria-style barbecue and our many rolling grapevine covered hills producing a fabulous wine industry, the Santa Maria Valley is becoming home to an increasing number of vineyards, wineries and wine makers!
 The Santa Maria Valley region produces strawberries, celery, lettuce, peas, squash, cauliflower, spinach, broccoli and beans.
-Learn more about our Tourism and Visitors Bureau
+Learn more about why you should visit the Santa Maria Valley!

 Santa Maria is also home to thriving industries including aerospace, communications, high-tech research and development, energy production, military operations, and manufacturing.
 1902 marks the date that oil was discovered at the Orcutt Oil Field and has produced more than $640 million of oil over the years.
 Manufacturers in our area produce a wide array of products raging from medical testing supplies to aircraft interiors and baby care products to fire hoses.